• Skip to main content

 #6.
 Hex Bar Deadlift Requires Less Mobility

-It is easier to keep your back straight and neutral when doing hex bar deadlift, which is good news for beginners and individuals who do not have sufficient mobility.
+It is easier to keep your back straight and neutral when doing a hex bar deadlift, which is good news for beginners and individuals who do not have sufficient flexibility.

 Hexagonal barbell deadlifts open the door to training for those individuals who do not have the mobility for regular deadlifts, such as people who sit too much of the time but still want to get into shape!